 A DVD or CD Wallet and DVD CD album are two methods for storing optical discs.
 However, are these acceptable and safe methods for disc storage over many years?

 A shell surrounds the sleeves which either snaps shut or contains a zipper for easy opening and closing.
 The exterior shell is usually plastic and can be soft and flexible or quite rigid.

+The advantage of using a DVD CD wallet or DVD CD storage album includes the fact that discs from a particular project can be kept together and not accidentally separated.
 The discs can be easily transported in one compact package and are very portable when stored this way, with once again little risk of one disc getting separated from the rest.
 When the exterior shell is good quality and very rigid then this provides excellent physical protection from outside forces for the discs stored inside.
 Some of these wallets or storage albums are also quite tightly sealed, which is excellent for keeping out dust and debris and helps to protect the discs from exposure to water.

 In conclusion, although storage wallets and albums offer some advantages for the storage of CDs and DVDs, it is best to avoid these materials if the goal is to maximize the longevity of your optical disc media collection.
 It is better to use the standard size jewel case in order to minimize disc damage over the long term.

 Dec 03, 18 12:27 PM

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.